-Figure 9: GP-Safe Optimization example showing samples after 1,10, 50 and 100 samples.
+Fig. 12.
+GP-Safe Optimization example showing samples after 1, 10, 50 and 100 samples.
 White represents areas below 0.
 The black crosses show where the Safe Optimization algorithm has sampled.
 Lighter areas represent higher scores.
 The algorithm efficiently explores other safe areas.
 It never samples points within the surrounding white area as these are below the threshold.

-8. Gaussian processes and cognition
+9. Gaussian processes and cognition

 We have seen that Gaussian process regression is a powerful tool to model, explore, and exploit unknown functions.
-However, Gaussian process regression might also be applied in a different, more psychological context, namely as an actual model for human cognition in general and function learning in particular.
+However, Gaussian process regression might also be applied in a different, more psychological context, namely as a model of human cognition in general and function learning in particular.
 Recently, Lucas, Griffiths, Williams, and Kalish (2015) have proposed to use Gaussian process regression as a rational model of function learning that can explain various effects within the literature of human function learning.
 Schulz, Tenenbaum, Reshef, Speekenbrink, and Gershman (2015) used Gaussian processes to assess participants' judgements of the predictability of functions in dependency of the smoothness of the underlying kernel.
 As many different kernels can be used to model function learning, Wilson, Dann, Lucas, and Xing (2015) tried to infer backwards what the human kernel might look like by using a non-parametric kernel approach to Gaussian process regression.
-As explained above, kernels can also be added together and multiplied to build more expressive kernels, which led Schulz, Tenenbaum, Duvenaud, Speekenbrink, and Gershman (2016d) to assess if participants' functional inductive biases can be described as made up of compositional building blocks.
-In a slightly different context, Gershman, Malmaud, and Tenenbaum (2016) modeled participants' utility of combinations of different objects by a Gaussian process parametrized by a tree-like kernel.
-Gershman, Vul, and Tenenbaum (2012) used Gaussian process regression to describe how people perceive motion.
+As explained above, kernels can also be added together and multiplied to build more expressive kernels, which led (Schulz, Tenenbaum, Duvenaud, Speekenbrink, & Gershman, 2016) to assess if participants' functional inductive biases can be described as made up of compositional building blocks.
+In a slightly different context, Gershman, Malmaud, Tenenbaum, and Gershman (2016) modelled participants' utility of combinations of different objects by a Gaussian process parametrized by a tree-like kernel.

-Within an exploration-exploitation context, Borji and Itti (2013) showed that Gaussian process-based optimization can explain how participants actively search for the best output when trying to optimize one-dimensional functions.
-Schulz, Konstantinidis, and Speekenbrink (2016b) used Gaussian process exploration-exploitation algorithms to model behaviour in tasks that combine function learning and decision making (contextual multi-armed bandit tasks).
-Lastly, Schulz, Huys, Bach, Speekenbrink, and Krause (2016a) applied the safe optimization algorithm described here to scenarios in which participants had to cautiously optimize functions while never sampling below a given threshold.
+Within an exploration-exploitation context, Borji and Itti (2013) and Wu, Schulz, Speekenbrink, Nelson, and Meder (2017) showed that Gaussian process-based optimization can explain how participants actively search for the best output when trying to optimize one-dimensional functions.
+Schulz, Konstantinidis, and Speekenbrink (2017) used Gaussian process exploration-exploitation algorithms to model behaviour in tasks that combine function learning and decision making (contextual multi-armed bandit tasks).
+Lastly, Schulz, Huys, Bach, Speekenbrink, and Krause (2016) applied the safe optimization algorithm described here to scenarios in which participants had to cautiously optimize functions while never sampling below a given threshold.

-9. Discussion
+10. Discussion

-This tutorial has introduced Gaussian process regression as a general purpose inference engine to model, explore and exploit unknown functions.
-We have mainly focused on Gaussian process regression with a radial basis function kernel, but many other kernels and kernel combinations are possible and -as we have indicated above-many standard Bayesian regression approaches can be re-parametrized to be equivalent to Gaussian process regression, given specific assumptions about the kernel (Duvenaud et al., 2013).
+This tutorial has introduced Gaussian process regression as a general purpose technique to model, explore and exploit unknown functions.
+We have mainly focused on Gaussian process regression with a radial basis function kernel, but many other kernels and kernel combinations are possible and -as we have indicated above - many standard Bayesian regression approaches can be re-parametrized to be equivalent to Gaussian process regression, given specific assumptions about the kernel (Duvenaud et al., 2013).